thirumurthis/Learnings/Jaeger/install_jaeger.md

   name: simplest
 ```

-#### How to install the KIND cluster and Jaeger
+#### Shell script to install Jaeger in KIND cluster

-* Once the yaml files are stored under a directory, we can use the below script from GitBash to install the Jaeger Instance in Docker Desktop
+* Once the yaml files are stored under a directory, run below script in Git Bash to install the Jaeger Instance.

-* Shell script that installs the Jaeger operator

 ```sh